Oxford Medical Alumni Advisory Board

 - Dr Derek Hockaday - Consultant Physician, Oxford Centre for Diabetes Endocrinology and etabolism, Churchill Hospital, Oxford

 - Professor Derek Jewell - Emeritus Professor of Gastroenterology, Nuffield Department of Medicine, University of Oxford, Consultant Physician, Oxford University Hospitals Trust.

-- Dr Tim Lancaster - Director of Clinical Studies, University of Oxford Medical School.
-Fellow of St Anne's College.
+- Dr Tim Littlewood - Interim Director of Clinical Studies, University of Oxford Medical School.

 - Professor John Reid - Qualified through the Oxford Medical School.
 Former Regius Professor of Medicine and Therapeutics, and previously Regius Professor of Materia Medica, at the University of Glasgow.

 - Professor John Stein - After pre-clinical studies at New College, I trained as a clinical neurologist at St Thomas’s Hospital, London, Leicester and Oxford.
 I was appointed Fellow and Tutor in Medicine at Magdalen College in 1970.
 Now Emeritus, I still teach neuroscience a bit, and I lecture frequently to Schools and Societies on why neuroscience is so interesting.

 - Dr Jeremy Taylor - Director of Pre-Clinical Studies, University of Oxford.
 Fellow of Pembroke College.

 - Dr Laura Watts - Academic Clinical Fellow Core Medical Training/Rheumatology, Oxford Deanery.

 - Dr Lynn Williamson - a graduate of the University of Oxford Medical School she is a Rheumatologist at the Great Western Hospital in Swindon.